wayfair-archive/awesome-learning/content/lessons/promises/intro-to-promises.md

     description: "This is deep dive of the Promise API"
     title: " PonyFoo: Promises in Depth"
 preReadQuiz:
-  description: Take this quiz to test your understanding of JavaScript Promises (Advanced)!
+  description: Take this quiz to test your understanding of JavaScript Promises!
   questions:
     - description: What are the possible states of a promise?
       choices: